GKD-stack/personal-website/generic.md

         <!-- Break -->
         <div class="6u 12u$(small)">
                 <h3>Ad Analysis for EcoPackables</h3>
                 <p> Through the UCSD American Advertising Federation chapter, I was a project manager for a collaboration with EcoPackables.
-I managed a team of 5 to perform data analysis on the client's current ad metrics, reccomend specific KPIs according to their goals/mission, and allocate a 60K budget to their marketing. <li>Final Deliverable:<a href="https://issuu.com/ucsdadwave/docs/ecopackables/11" target="_blank"></a></li></p>
+I managed a team of 5 to perform data analysis on the client's current ad metrics, reccomend specific KPIs according to their goals/mission, and allocate a 60K budget to their marketing. <li>Final Deliverable:<https://issuu.com/ucsdadwave/docs/ecopackables/11></li></p>
         </div>
         <div class="6u$ 12u$(small)">
                 <h3> Analytics for National Student Advertising Campaign 2021</h3>